coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

 **Skill Points at Each Additional Level:** 2 + Int modifier

-**Spells:** The epic eldritch knight's caster level increases by 1 per level gained above 10th.
+**Spells:** The epic eldritch knight’s caster level increases by 1 per level gained above 10th.
 The epic eldritch knight continues to gain new spells per day (and spells known, if applicable) at each new level, up to the maximum spells per day and spells known of the arcane